boot2docker/boot2docker/README.md

 See [Frequently asked questions](doc/FAQ.md) for more details.

+#### Boot script log

+The bootup script output is logged to `/boot.log`, so you can see (and potentially debug) what happens.
+Note that this is not persistent between boots because we're logging from before the persistence partition is mounted (and it may not exist at all).

 #### Container Port redirection

 The latest version of `boot2docker` sets up two network adaptors, one using NAT